Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The same encoding is utilised in both durable storage and in network transmission.

-#### Embedding

-Small Data Values are Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
-In most cases, this avoids the need to construct and store separate cells for small primitive values, and often small data structures themselves can be fully embedded.

-Currently, most data values with an encoding size of up to 140 bytes are automatically embedded.
-This heuristic may be modified based on further testing and profiling.

 #### Value IDs as storage keys

-The cryptographic hash of the Cell encoding is used an an identifier to refer to a Cell, and in particular as a key for addressing data in the storage system.
+The cryptographic hash of the Cell encoding is used an an identifier (the "Value ID" or "VID") to refer to a Cell, and in particular as a key for addressing data in the storage system.

-This has the important property that it requires all values in the storage system *immutable* - the data value cannot change for a given key, or else the ID will no longer be valid.
+This has the important property that it requires all values in the storage system *immutable* - the data value cannot change for a given key, or else the VID will no longer be valid.
 This restriction may seem limiting at first, but in fact provides significant advantages for the Convex storage implementation:

 * No need to re-size values once written: the database can be accumulated in an "append-only" manner.
 The prevents storage fragmentation.
 * No need for cache invalidation or synchronisation of replicas: values cannot change
 * Rapid verification: if a hash exists in the store, and the data has already been validated, it must still be valid.

+#### Embedding

+Small Data Values can usually be Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
+In most cases, this avoids the need to construct and store separate cells for small primitive values, and often small data structures themselves can be fully embedded.

+For example the vector `[1 2]` is encoded as a 6 byte sequence (`800209010902`) which can be seen to embed the values `1` (`0901`) and 2 (`0902`).

+Currently, most data values with an encoding size of up to 140 bytes are automatically embedded.
+This heuristic may be modified based on further testing and profiling but it seems reasonable: per-Cell storage overheads make it inefficient to separately store small objects, and by compressing many small objects into a single Cell we avoid the need to compute separate SHA3-256 VIDs for each, which we have observed to be a bottleneck in some cases.

 #### Convergence